mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 ...
 ```

-This layers intercepts all the calls made to the Store and print the number of
+This layers intercepts all the calls made to the store and prints the number of
 calls so far.

 Another more interesting layer would be a `TimerLayer`.